TL;DR

 This isn't just a number; it's a potential future of compromised health and financial insecurity.

-The World Health Organization is clear: physical inactivity is one of the leading risk factors for non-communicable diseases (NCDs) and death worldwide.
+The World Health Organisation is clear: physical inactivity is one of the leading risk factors for non-communicable diseases (NCDs) and death worldwide.
 In the UK, this translates into a higher prevalence of several debilitating conditions.

 Key Conditions Linked to a Sedentary Lifestyle